Dance Like There's No Tomorrow

 "Dance Like There's No Tomorrow" is a song by American singer Paula Abdul and American musician Randy Jackson.
 It was Abdul's first single release in nearly twelve years.
 The song was produced by DEEKAY and Randy Jackson and appears on Jackson's album Randy Jackson's Music Club, Vol. 1.

 "Dance Like There's No Tomorrow" reached number two on the Billboard Dance Club Songs chart and peaked at number 62 on the Hot 100 chart.
 It also charted in Canada and Romania at number 68 and 87 respectively.
+As of March 2008, the song has sold 189,000 digital downloads.

 Release

 The song was first premiered by KIIS FM in Los Angeles on January 18, 2008.
 It is the first single off Randy Jackson's debut album, Music Club: Volume 1 (2008).